≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-Therefore, Altria must choose between reducing share buybacks, cutting dividends, or increasing borrowing to boost cash reserves.
+Therefore, Altria faces a choice: reduce share buybacks, cut dividends, or increase borrowing to boost cash reserves.

-If Altria pays dividends and buys back its stocks, there will not be enough cash for debt repayment and vice versa.
+If Altria continues to pay dividends and buy back its stocks, it may not have enough cash for debt repayment and vice versa.

-Simply put, Altria will exceed its cash flow capacity if it chooses to return cash to shareholders and repay its debt at the same time.
+In this scenario, Altria would need to turn to the capital market to refinance its debt, potentially exceeding its cash flow capacity if it tries to return cash to shareholders and repay debt simultaneously.

 Back To Table Of Contents